- To promote high professional and ethical standards of business practice

 DIRECT SALES TO THE PUBLIC

-Sales by member companies direct to the general public are not covered, as a wide range of regulation and targeted controls are already in place, e.g. by Trading Standards.
+Sales by member companies direct to the general public are not covered, as this area is already covered by the Sale of Goods and Services legislation and enforced by Trading Standards

 The Code provides guidance for all the following: